facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 target_include_directories(${CMAKE_PROJECT_NAME} PUBLIC ../../../../../shared)
 ```

-The Cmake file does the following things:
+The CMake file does the following things:

 - Specifies the version of CMake we need to use and sets the `VERBOSE` flag.
 - Defines the library name to which our code will be added